 At the end of the show, the Madames explained that the gold we were about to pan had come from GOOGLE and had been placed in the dirt we would be provided.
 WHAT!
 Not only how dare they do that but to also tell us that that was the case.
 My son felt very let down that his one reason for going was a setup.
 All the same, we panned for out small pieces of Google gold and left disappointed.

 When we returned, I really thought about whether I should say something to the Royal Caribbean staff or not about the incident.
 Then I thought about all of those off color jokes and other children going to the experience.
 I then realized the cost was almost $190 for our family and decided that I would definitely say something.
 When I got to guest services, I was told that I would be contacted and that there were others who had come to the desk to also state the same.
 The last person to complain said she did not approve of the Madames hanging all over her husband!

 The next day, I called the excursions desk to inquire and they said that they would look into the excursion and that they would extend a 10% refund on the experience.
 We were refunded the $19 but the excursion is still available to be booked.
 I did not feel that this excursion should be one supported by Royal Caribbean.
 It was awkward and not a great experience with a child or with other children present.
-Overall, I am disappointed in Royal Caribbean’s customer service on this experience.
+Overall, I am disappointed in Royal Caribbean’s customer service on this experience, I would highly recommend them getting customer service support from a salesforce admin.
 I recommend that when you book your excursions, you know that their is no guarantee that it will be appropriate for your child’s viewing!